Locality-aware Parallel Decoding for Efficient Autoregressive Image Generation: Ablation

 \textbf{Effectiveness of Locality-aware Generation Order Schedule.} We compare our schedule with another two generation order schedules as shown in Figure~\ref{fig:9_ablation} (b).
 Random order just arrange the generation positions randomly.
 Halton order leverages the Halton low-discrepancy sequence to arrange the generation positions which spreads out the tokens to achieve uniform image coverage step by step.
 Intuitively it mainly focus on reducing the dependency inside a parallel group which shares the same insight with our second principle that low proximity is needed among concurrently generated tokens.
 However, the low-discrepancy sequence omits the importance of the already generated context which is our first principle that we need to maintain high proximity to previously generated tokens.
 As shown in the figure, our locality-aware parallel decoding order consistently outperforms the other two orders, showing the effectiveness of our method.

-\textbf{Effectiveness of the Locality Principles.} Our locality-aware generation order schedule is guided by two principles: (1) high proximity to previously generated tokens and (2) low proximity among concurrently generated tokens.
+\textbf{Effectiveness of the Locality Principles.} As introduced in Section \ref{sec:order}, our locality-aware generation order schedule is guided by two principles.
 We ablate the effectiveness of these two principles in Figure~\ref{fig:9_ablation} (c).
 As shown, the random order baseline yields an FID of 2.11.
 We first apply Principle 1 only, selecting points close to previously generated tokens without considering their mutual dependency.
 This improves the performance to 2.00.
 We then apply Principle 2 alone, using farthest point sampling at each step to ensure concurrently generated tokens are well separated, without considering context from previously generated tokens.
 This improves the FID to 2.06.
-Combining both in our locality-aware generation order achieves 1.92, highlighting the value and synergy of both principles.
+Combining both in our locality-aware generation order achieves 1.92, highlighting the synergy of both principles.
+We further provide a sensitivity analysis of the hyperparameters $\tau$ and $\rho$ in Appendix~\ref{sec:appendix_sensitivity}.